philfung/open-mrna/README.md

 ### The Role of AI
 An advanced LLM can be useful for orchestrating the bioinformatics workflow, debugging dependency conflicts, designing multimodal treatment protocols, and navigating ethics approvals.

-### Other Strategies
+### Protocol
-In order to overcome the tumor microenvironment, other strategies may need to be considered in parallel with vaccine therapy, such as use of Tyrosine Kinase Inhibitors (TKIs) and PD-1 inhibitors.
+The administration of a personalized mRNA vaccine is often part of a broader, multimodal treatment protocol designed to disable the cancer's defense mechanisms.
+For example, a treatment protocol with critical sequence and timing could include use of Tyrosine Kinase Inhibitors (TKIs) and PD-1 inhibitors.

 # Acknowledgements